German vaccine body backs fourth COVID-19 shot for most vulnerable | DW | 03.02.2022

 Germany's expert vaccine commission, the Standing Committee on Vaccination (STIKO), came out on Thursday in favor of fourth COVID-19 vaccine doses — or second booster shots — for people belonging to particularly at-risk groups.

-The commission recommended that people aged 70 and over, people with immunodeficiency, and those living in care facilities as well as employees in care and medical facilities, should all be given a fourth dose.
+The commission recommended that people aged 70 and over, people with immunodeficiency, and people who live in in care facilities, as well as employees of care and medical facilities, should all be given a fourth dose.

 STIKO reasoned that the waning protection offered by existing vaccines against the virus means that a second booster after six months — with vaccines that are already on hand in Germany — would help protect the most vulnerable.